 Tolerance of Those of Different Faiths, Beliefs, and Orientation

 This is achieved through enhancing students’ understanding of their place in a diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudicial actions are followed and supported by themes in some curriculum areas (e.g. ICT, History, and RE) and in tutor time.
-As a relatively small school with a low level of ethnic diversity, we are aware of the need to create opportunities for many of our students to experience other cultures and faiths directly and run a number of foreign trips.
+As a school with a low level of ethnic diversity, we are aware of the need to create opportunities for many of our students to experience other cultures and faiths directly and run a number of foreign trips.